 The category of geothermal installation given as an illustration of the application of the protocol is an EGS for heat generation with very low direct emissions.
-The geothermal heat plant of Rittershoffen (France), being a typical example of this geothermal installation category, served as a basis for the development of the reference LCA model [step 2 of the protocol].
+The geothermal heat plant of Rittershoffen (France) shown in Figure 17, being a typical example of this geothermal installation category, served as a basis for the development of the reference LCA model [step 2 of the protocol].
 The plant has been developed to supply heat to the industrial processes of a starch plant.
-This industrial user, located in Beinheim, totals 100 MW{th} of thermal needs.
-The geothermal heat plant, with an installed capacity of 27.5 MW{th}, provides an average of 22.5 MW{th} and 180 GWh/year of heat to this starch plant since June 2016.
-The functional unit is the production of 1kWh of heat delivered.
-The system boundaries include the upstream, meaning the secondary data, and the core module including the infrastructure, the operation and maintenance of the installation, and its end of life.
-The activities of the upstream module are derived from the ecoinvent database v3.6.
+This industrial user, located in Beinheim, totals 100 MWth of thermal needs.
+The geothermal heat plant, with an installed capacity of 27.5 MWth, provides an average of 22.5 MWth and 180 GWh/year of heat to this starch plant since June 2016.